 - Trust your reader.
 At some stage, we’ve all been guilty of holding the reader’s hand.
 Seek to create intrigue by withholding details.

 - Avoid clichés.
 It cheapens your writing and gives the reader the impression of laziness.

 - When constructing a sentence, Orwell states that a scrupulous writer ought to ask these questions:

 What image or idiom (a group of words that establish a meaning that a single word cannot) will make it clearer?

-Is the image/idiom fresh enough to have effect?
+Is the image/idiom fresh enough to have an effect?

 Could I put it more shortly?

 Have I said anything that is avoidably ugly?

 It may be a little arduous to ask yourself these questions when writing every sentence, but when it comes to editing they should certainly enter your mind.